-- The role of the insulinlike growth factor (IGF) system in cancer cell growth and resistance to anti-cancer therapies (hormonal, chemotherapy, targeted, etc.)
+- The role of the insulinlike growth factor (IGF) system in cancer cell growth and resistance to anti-cancer therapies (hormonal, chemotherapy, targeted and the like)

 - Clinical and translational studies of novel therapies for ovarian and breast cancers